nielsnl68/node-red-contrib-i2c/README.md

 - The second output point will be triggered for every found device the address will be in <b>msg.payload</b>

 ### Input I2C
-this node will request data from a given node.
-The address can be set in the calling msg or set in the dialog screen.
-The command parameter can be put inside the <b>msg.command</b> or can also be set in dialog screen. this node outputs the result as a buffer in <b>msg.payload</b> together with the address (<b>msg.address</b>) and command (<b>msg.command</b>).
+This node will request data from a given device.
+The address and command can both be set in the dialog screen or dynamicly with <b>msg.address</b> and <b>msg.command</b>.
+This node outputs the result as a buffer in <b>msg.payload</b> and places the address in <b>msg.address</b> and command in <b>msg.command</b>.

 ### Output I2C
-This node will send a given String/array/buffer to a device connected to the address given in the calling msg or been set in the setup dialog.
-It is also possible to fill the payload by hand in the dialog.
+This node will send a given String/array/buffer to a given device.
+The address and command can both be set in the dialog screen or dynamicly with <b>msg.address</b> and <b>msg.command</b>.
+The payload can be dynamicly or staticly set.